-- 82. Emission factors provide an estimate of emissions from individual vehicles.
+- 89. Emission factors provide an estimate of emissions from individual vehicles.
 When combined with traffic volume, composition and speed, they are used to estimate emission rates from roads.
-Vehicle emission factors from the Vehicle Emission Prediction Model (VEPM) (ARC, 2009) are used in the Air Quality Assessment. - 83.
+Vehicle emission factors from the Vehicle Emission Prediction Model (VEPM) (ARC, 2009) are used in the Air Quality Assessment. - 90.
 VEPM is considered to be an appropriate model for this type of assessment.
-The parameters adopted to predict emissions from VEPM are considered appropriate. - 84.
-The NZTA assessment assumes that brake and tyre wear do not contribute to PM2.5 emissions.
-The brake and tyre wear factors in VEPM are based on USEPA factors, which do include a proportion of PM2.5.
-This is unlikely to have a significant effect on PM2.5 emissions, but should be considered by NZTA. - 85.
+The parameters adopted to predict emissions from VEPM are considered appropriate. - 91.
+The NZTA assessment assumes that brake and tyre wear do not contribute to $PM{2.5}$ emissions.
+The brake and tyre wear factors in VEPM are based on USEPA factors, which do include a proportion of $PM{2.5}$ .
+This is unlikely to have a significant effect on $PM{2.5}$ emissions, but should be considered by NZTA. - 92.
 For the tunnel modelling, the assessment assumes that the proportion of heavy commercial vehicles is 8%, which is higher than the traffic model prediction.
-This is considered to be appropriate. - 86.
+This is considered to be appropriate.
+A similarly conservative assumption would be appropriate for sensitivity analysis of surface road emissions. - 93.
 VEPM is sensitive to the speed assumed.
 As stated above, it is important that the sensitivity of predictions to likely worst case traffic parameters is assessed.